Villa Melnik Winery: The Winery

 Villa Melnik is a modern state-of-the-art winery.
 The building is on three floors and is partially dug into the sandy hills.
 The production process is gravitational, which means that the grapes, juice, must, and wine flow through the three levels of the winery only using the force of gravity.
 This is allows the wine to go through the production process stress-free, with minimal mechanical pressure or human intervention, resulting in gentle extraction and maceration and wines with balanced flavors and soft tannins.
 The gravity method also ensures energy-efficiency.

 The wines ferment in stainless steel tanks and age in oak barrels.
 Villa Melnik uses French, American and Bulgarian oak 225L barrels.
 The barrels and bottles are aged in underground tunnels-cellars deep into the sandy hills under naturally constant temperature and humidity.
 Many traditional old houses and wineries in the Melnik region have similar underground cellars.

 The production process is a closed cycle: after extraction of the grape juice and maceration, the pumice is used as fertilizer for the gardens around the winery.
 The water used in production is recycled and reused.

 Wine Tourism

-Villa Melnik is a one of Bulgaria's top wine tourism destinations.
+Villa Melnik is one of Bulgaria's top wine tourism destinations.
 The winery is open for tours and tasting daily.
 There are numerous events, cultural festivals, farmer's markets, exhibitions, and workshops that take place in the winery.
 It is also open for private and corporate events and weddings.